scroll-tech/scroll/contracts/docs/apis/L2WETHGateway.md

 > L2WETHGateway

-The `L2WETHGateway` contract is used to withdraw `WETH` token on layer 2 and finalize deposit `WETH` from layer 1.
+The `L2WETHGateway` contract facilitates the withdrawal of WETH tokens on Layer 2 and finalizes the deposit of WETH from Layer 1.

 *The WETH tokens are not held in the gateway.
-It will first be unwrapped as Ether and then the Ether will be sent to the `L2ScrollMessenger` contract.
-On finalizing deposit, the Ether will be transfered from `L2ScrollMessenger`, then wrapped as WETH and finally transfer to recipient.*
+Initially, they will be unwrapped as Ether, after which the Ether will be sent to the `L2ScrollMessenger` contract.
+Upon finalizing the deposit, the Ether will be transferred from `L2ScrollMessenger`, then wrapped as WETH, and finally transferred to the recipient.*

 ## Methods